Your information has been modified successfully. Do you want to save your changes?

 By reading this article, you will discover more about the 5 leadership styles, along with their definitions, advantages and disadvantages.
 Each of the leadership styles will also be differentiated.

 1. Authoritarian Leadership

 Authoritarian leadership styles allow a leader to impose expectations and define outcomes.
 A one-person show can turn out to be successful in situations when a leader is the most knowledgeable in the team.
 Although this is an efficient strategy in time-constrained periods, creativity will be sacrificed since input from the team is limited.
 The authoritarian leadership style is also used when team members need clear guidelines.

-Participative leadership: Participative leadership styles are rooted in democratic theory.
+Participative leadership styles are rooted in democratic theory.
 The essence is to involve team members in the decision making process.
 Team members thus feel included, engaged and motivated to contribute.
 The leader will normally have the last word in the decision-making processes.
 However, if there are disagreements within a group, it can be a time-consuming process to reach a consensus.

-Transactional leadership: Transactional leadership styles use "transactions" between a leader and his or her followers - rewards, punishments and other exchanges - to get the job done.
+Transactional leadership styles use "transactions" between a leader and his or her followers - rewards, punishments and other exchanges - to get the job done.
 The leader sets clear goals, and team members know how they'll be rewarded for their compliance.
 This "give and take" leadership style is more concerned with following established routines and procedures in an efficient manner, than with making any transformational changes to an organization.

 In transformational leadership styles, the leader inspires his or her followers with a vision and then encourages and empowers them to achieve it.
 The leader also serves as a role model for the vision.